corkami/pocs/readme.txt

  **. bigsec.exe               PE with virtually big section (0x10001000)
  **. bigSoRD.exe              PE with oversized SizeOfRawData (0xFFFF0200)
  **. bottomsecttbl.exe        section table at the bottom of the PE

+ *.. lowsubsys.exe            a PE with a subsystem version of 3.10

  **.
 65535sects.exe           65536 physical sections, all executed